rickardlindberg/rickardlindberg.me/writing/rlmeta-poster-2/index.markdown

 <div class="highlight"><pre><span></span><span class="nb">-&gt;</span> run(<span class="s">&quot;asts&quot;</span> patches)
 </pre></div>

-The new parse has access the all the runtime variables that the semantic action that invokes it has.
+The new parse has access to all the runtime variables that the semantic action that invokes it has.
 So that is why a `Patch` instruction can modify the `code` array and insert the correct index there instead of the placeholder: